 - Responsibility for removing rafts and supports is up to the user.
 The library cannot guarantee model quality or stability, or confidentiality of designs.

 - Only designated library staff and volunteers will have direct access to the 3D printer.
+Customers are welcome to come watch the 3D printer in action in the Old Town Library computer lab during open hours.

 - The Library reserves the right to refuse any 3D print request.